 Eating disorders are psychological conditions characterized by abnormal eating habits, disturbed body image, and, in most of these disorders, weight loss.
 Adolescent girls and young women are most commonly affected.
 Individuals with anorexia nervosa are preoccupied with their weight, body image, and a desire to be thin.
 Self-imposed restriction of calories, excessive exercising, or purging (e.g., laxative use) result in pronounced and potentially fatal weight loss.
 Bulimia nervosa is characterized by recurrent binge eating followed by measures to compensate for overeating (e.g., self-induced vomiting) driven by a fixation on body weight and shape.
-However, the BMI in individuals with bulimia is typically normal or elevated.
+However, the BMI in individuals with bulimia nervosa is typically normal or elevated.
 Individuals with binge eating disorder have binge eating episodes but do not take measures to control their weight.
-Unlike in individuals with anorexia or bulimia nervosa, there is no fixation on body weight and shape, and patients are often overweight.
+Unlike in individuals with anorexia nervosa or bulimia nervosa, there is no fixation on body weight and shape, and patients are often overweight.
 Pica is an eating disorder characterized by the appetite for and ingestion of nonnutritive substances (e.g., hair, clay, mud).
 First-line treatment for all conditions is cognitive behavioral therapy (CBT).
-All eating disorders, with the exception of pica, are associated with an increased risk of mood disorders, anxiety disorders, and personality disorders and often have a chronic, relapsing disease course, with various outcomes from complete recovery, symptom fluctuation and relapses to progressive deterioration.
+All eating disorders, except for pica, are associated with an increased risk of mood disorders, anxiety disorders, and personality disorders and often have a chronic, relapsing disease course, with various outcomes from complete recovery, symptom fluctuation and relapses to progressive deterioration.

 - Sex: ♀ > ♂ (10:1)

 The etiology of anorexia nervosa is multifactorial and not entirely understood.
 Several factors are thought to contribute to the development of the disease: